DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 You can download all the training and development datasets using the script: `generate_dcase_task4_2023.py`.

 ### Usage:
-Run the command `python generate_dcase_task4_2024.py --basedir="../../data"` to download the dataset (the user can change basedir to the desired data folder.
+Run the command `python generate_dcase_task4_2024.py --basedir="../../data"` to download the dataset.
+⚠️ the user can change basedir to the desired data folder.
 If you do so remember then to change the corresponding entries in `confs/pretrained.yaml"`)

-The development dataset is composed of two parts:
-- real-world data ([DESED dataset][desed]): this part of the dataset is composed of strong labels, weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].
-- synthetically generated data: this part of the dataset is composed of synthetically soundscapes, generated using [Scaper][scaper].

 If the user already has downloaded parts of the dataset, it does not need to re-download the whole set.
 It is possible to download only part of the full dataset, if needed, using the options: